-Abstract-In this letter, a new online inverse scattering methodology is proposed.
+In this paper, a new on-line inverse scattering methodology is proposed.
 The original problem is recast into a regression estimation one and successively solved by means of a support vector machine (SVM).
 Although the approach can be applied to various inverse scattering applications, it results very suitable to deal with the buried object detection.
 The application of SVMs to the solution of such kind of problems is firstly illustrated.
 Then, some examples, concerning the localization of a given object from scattered field data acquired at a number of measurement points, are presented.
-The effectiveness of the SVM method is evaluated also in comparison with classical neural networks based approaches.
+The effectiveness of the SVM method is evaluated also in comparison with classical neural networks (NNs) based approaches.

+Index Terms

-Index Terms-Buried objects, inverse scattering problems, real-time detection, support vector machines.
+Buried objects, real-time detection, support vector machines, inverse scattering problems.